psb1558/Cerne-font/README.md

 but everything to do with the
 [Book of Cerne](https://en.wikipedia.org/wiki/Book_of_Cerne),
-a ninth-century prayerbook, the main script of which is a beautiful pointed insular minuscule, cursive in appearance (though it is in fact not heavily ligatured) and informal.
+a ninth-century prayerbook, the main script of which is a beautiful pointed insular minuscule, cursive in appearance (though it is in fact not heavily ligatured) and yet formal.
 Like my other script fonts (e.g.
 [Eadui](https://github.com/psb1558/Eadui-Font) and
 [Cissanthemos](https://github.com/psb1558/Cissanthemos-font)),